twl8n/ead_fedora/readme.txt

 ----------------

 Sample files can be found at github, and you can view the files online or you can clone the github repository.
+When viewing github files in your browser, line numbers are displayed on the left.

 https://github.com/twl8n/ead_fedora